ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

   on the previous object
 * this order is important; all assignments are done in this way in case of aliasing (`release` first might accidentally free too soon)
-* CQL calls `release` on all local variable when the method exits
+* CQL calls `release` on all local variables when the method exits

 #### Assigning to an `out` parameter or a global variable